AswiniThiru/neocortexapi/source/MySEProject/DrawDiagram/README.md

      SDR Plot Generation Method
 This method, newgeneratesdr2, is used to generate an SDR (Sparse Distributed Representation) plot based on the provided model.
-The method takes an SdValueModal model as input, which contains the necessary data for generating the plot.
+The method takes an SdValueModel model as input, which contains the necessary data for generating the plot.

 ******Input Parameters*****
-SdValueModal model: The model containing the data required for plot generation.
+SdValueModel model: The model containing the data required for plot generation.
 fileData: The CSV data for the SDR plot.
 graphname: Name of the graph.
 axis: Axis information.